Abiramisankar0425/flame-monitor-sensor/README.md

 1. abhirami did with hardware and wiring.
 2. devika did the simulation, prompting.
-3. Both equally contributed to the testing phase.
+3. Both equally contributed to the debugging and testing phase.

-## License

-This project is licensed under the [LICENSE_NAME] License - see the [LICENSE](LICENSE) file for details.

-**Common License Options:**
-- MIT License (Permissive, widely used)
-- Apache 2.0 (Permissive with patent grant)
-- GPL v3 (Copyleft, requires derivative works to be open source)

 ---